Why you shouldn’t clip a handstripped dog

 4. Coat Function and texture of hair

-The dogs coat serves a natural function: to keep them cool in the summer and warmer in the winter (thermoregulation).
+The dogs’ coat serves a natural function: to keep them cool in the summer and warmer in the winter (thermoregulation) and protect the skin from the elements.
 Most of the handstripped breeds have additional, breed related and genetically determined objectives, regardless which job the have now – be it pet, agility champion, flyball runner, show dog or even pest controller on a farm.

-This coat and its makeup also serves to protect them from the undergrowth (like brambles, nettles) or adversaries.
+This type of coat and its makeup serves to protect them from the undergrowth (like brambles, nettles) or adversaries.
 Rats tend to bite quite vicious if they are threatened and it’s better to catch a mouthful of dead hair than getting to the dog.

 Try to get the dog wet.
-With a clipped off dog you will mostly see skin, so hardly any insulation or protection from the elements – with a handstripped dog even a thoroughly wet coat keeps most of its features.
+With a clipped off dog you will mostly see skin, so hardly any insulation or protection from the elements – with a handstripped dog even a thoroughly wet coat keeps most of its features, ideally you cannot even see a piece of skin.